jishi/node-sonos-http-api/README.md

 `npm install --production`

-This will download the necessary dependencies if possible (you will need git for this)
+This will download the necessary dependencies if possible.

 start the server by running